 Who would guess that these simple ingredients can turn into such a decadent dessert?

-FYI Meyer lemons have a similar shape as regular lemons but its rind is smooth and more golden than yellow.
+Meyer lemons have a similar shape as regular lemons but its rind is smooth and more golden than yellow.
 It’s flavor is said to be a cross between a regular lemon and a mandarin orange.
-To me it’s all the flavor of a lemon minus the cloying sour taste and I love it.
+To me it’s all the flavor of a lemon minus the cloying sour taste.

 Start by measuring and adding 1/2 cup of unbleached all-purpose flour, 1 cup of sugar and 1/2 teaspoon kosher salt into a small bowl and whisk to combine.
 Set this off to the side for a moment.